The Phantom (1996 film): Plot

 In New York, now dressed as his civilian self, Kit meets with David Palmer at the World Tribune and once again meets with Diana, who has mixed feelings about him since his sudden disappearance several years before.
-Diana's would-be husband Jimmy Wells mentions he had seen one of the skulls in the Museum of World History, so Kit and Diana hurry there.
+Diana's would-be suitor Jimmy Wells mentions he had seen one of the skulls in the Museum of World History, so Kit and Diana hurry there.
 Drax and his men capture them, steal the second Skull and unite it with the first, revealing the location of the third Skull on an uncharted island in the Andaman Sea, known as the Devil's Vortex.
 Kit manages to escape and, as the Phantom, evades the police outside the museum.
 Meanwhile, after Sala reveals that Diana is the Phantom's girlfriend, she flies Drax, Quill, and Diana to the Devil's Vortex, not knowing that the Phantom has managed to hitch a ride on one of the plane's landing pontoons.

 On the island, Drax meets with the pirate Kabai Sengh, direct descendant of the Brotherhood's original leader, who possesses the third Skull.
 Sengh warns Drax of the Fourth Skull's existence, which controls the power of the other three.
 The Phantom appears and battles both men, with Kabai Sengh killed by sharks, and Diana and Sala cooperate to defeat the other villains.
 Drax unites the three Skulls and turns their power against the Phantom; Quill is accidentally hit and disintegrated in the process.
-The Phantom uses the Fourth Skull – his ring – to turn the Skulls' power back against them, destroying them and Drax in a powerful explosion.
-As the energy destroys the island, the Phantom narrowly escapes with Diana and Sala.
+The Phantom uses the Fourth Skull – his own magic ring – to turn the Skulls' power back against them, destroying them and Drax in a powerful explosion.
+As the energy causes a volcanic eruption, the Phantom narrowly escapes with Diana and Sala.

 Returning to Bengalla, Diana reveals to the Phantom that she has figured out his secret and double identity.
 Kit removes his mask, telling her that he can only disclose all of his secrets to one person, the woman he intends to marry, but she leaves again for New York.
 Kit's father laments his son's failure to pursue Diana but states that she will return to the Phantom's jungle, and Kit, one day.